dlebars/SLProj/namelists/README.txt

 #                   "KS21": Uses the numbers from IPCC AR6 (with half-normal distribution
 #                   assumption).
 Also defined for ssp585_hpp.
 #                   "KNMI23": Similar to KS21 but with a slower increase of the uncertainty
+#                   "VDL23_AA": Results from van der Linden et al. 2023.
+Full
+#                               Antarctic calibration.
-#                   "VDL23": Results from van Der Linden 2023
+#                   "VDL23_AS": Results from van der Linden et al. 2023.
+#                               Amundsen Sea calibration.
 # GIC: Glaciers and ice caps
 # Possible choices: "AR5" or "AR6"
 # LWS: Land water storage